Review · Other Supplements

 Skip if

-You have diagnosed high cholesterol, a family history of heart disease, or a cardiac condition — work with a doctor and a lipid panel, and use this only as a diet supplement to that care
+You have diagnosed high cholesterol, a family history of heart disease, or any existing cardiac condition — see a doctor, not a ClickBank PDF

 Evidence file